stpeyyee/stpeyyee/README.md

 ### About me

-- 🌱 Now : I’m currently working on UX/UI Developer
+- 🌱 Now : I’m currently working onFull Stack Developer
 - 🎓 Graduated : Bachelor’s degree in Computer science from Kasetsart University
 - 💻 Interned : PTT Soothsayer team where I had a chance to practise data science skills
 - ⚡ Fun fact :  I like to listen to synth-pop, indie, t-pop, and k-pop music 🎵 | I love cooking! 😄